Science8/14/2025Fox News

 A recent study conducted by Virginia Tech has revealed that dogs can effectively detect the presence of invasive spotted lanternflies.
 The spotted lanternfly is a destructive pest that poses a significant threat to various crops and trees, and early detection is crucial for controlling its spread.
 The study found that dogs, with their exceptional olfactory abilities, can be trained to sniff out the eggs of the spotted lanternfly, which are often difficult for humans to locate.
 This discovery could significantly improve the efficiency of monitoring and eradicating the invasive species, as dogs can cover larger areas and detect the pest's presence more accurately.
 The research highlights the potential of using canine detection as a valuable tool in the fight against the spotted lanternfly, which has been causing substantial economic and ecological damage in several states.
 This innovative approach could pave the way for more effective invasive species management strategies in the future.

-Note: This is an AI-generated summary of the original article.
-For the full story, please visit the source link below.
+Source: For the complete article, please visit the original source link below.

 Related Articles

-🔬 Science7h ago1 min read
+🔬 Science4h ago1 min read

 NYT logo

-🔬 Science13h ago1 min read
+🔬 Science6h ago1 min read

 🔬 Science17h ago1 min read